-While modelled estimates of Westland petrel captures are not currently available, the low number of observed incidental captures per annum by ling longline fisheries, totalling three birds over the 5-year period 2013-14 to 2017-18 (Dragonfly, 2019), in combination with the moderate level of observer coverage (Table 1), suggest they do not pose a high risk to the Westland petrel population.
+These low numbers of annual captures, in combination with the moderate level of observer coverage (Table 1), suggest they do not pose a high risk to the Westland petrel population.
 Their median Annual Potential Fatality (APF) rate of 180 for all trawl and longline fisheries combined is well below their estimated Population Sustainability Threshold (PST) of 350 (Richard et al., 2017).

-FNZ and DoC have multiple seabird population monitoring, risk assessment and mitigation projects planned and/or underway, including for white-chinned petrel, Salvin's albatross, southern Buller's albatross, Gibson's albatross, white-capped albatross, northern giant petrel and flesh-footed shearwater (FNZ, 2020b).
+FNZ and DOC have multiple seabird population monitoring, risk assessment and mitigation projects planned and/or underway, including for white-chinned petrel, Salvin's albatross, southern Buller's albatross, Gibson's albatross, white-capped albatross, northern giant petrel and flesh-footed shearwater (FNZ, 2020b).